midlantica/LovelyBunchOfCoconuts/content/grifts/equity-in-math.md

 ---
 title: 'Equity in Math'
-claim: 'Equity in Math'
+grift: 'Equity in Math'
-translation: '2 + 2 = feelings.'
+decode: '2 + 2 = feelings.'
 ---